Laws

 International Adoption Services are classified as institution facilitating the adoption of children born in one country or nation to adoptive parents residing in another country or nation; furthermore, International Adoption Services may undertake a variety of methodology including both Open Adoption and Closed Adoption Processes.
 However, the undertaking of the adoption process existing on a global level allows for a variety of supplementary legislation with regard to the adoption process – these types of Adoption Services are typically overseen in the most strict and stringent fashions in order to avoid exploitation and crimes involving children.

-Single Parents and LGBT Adoption Services
+Single Parents and LGBT Adoption Service

 LGBT Adoption Services may be operated by varying states and countries, which will vary with regard to the requirements and applicable statutes undertaken within that area of residence.
 Legality and regulations existing in the event that a single parent wishes to adopt a child may vary; similarly, individual states vary with regard to their respective legislation concerning permission granted to homosexual couples to adopt - however, certain states may require the collective consent on behalf of married couples interested in adoption.